ihmeuw/vivarium/docs/source/concepts/model_specification/yaml_basics.rst

 YAML files are structured by lines and space indentations.
 Indentation levels should be either 2 or 4 spaces, and **tabs are not valid**.
-For example, a configuration file that sets parameters for a BMI drug treatment component looks like the following:
+For example, a specification file that sets parameters for a BMI drug treatment component looks like the following:

 .. code-block:: yaml